smithy-lang/smithy-vscode/README.md

 ### VS Code

-This extension is not yet published, so you will need to install it manually by copying the contents of this repository into the `<user home>/.vscode/extensions` folder and restart Code.
+This extension is not yet published, so you will need to install it manually.
+First, clone and change into this repository: `git clone https://github.com/awslabs/smithy-vscode.git && cd smithy-vscode` Then, run npm commands to install:
+`npm install && npm run install-plugin`

 ### IntelliJ